Ex-USC gynecologist Dr. George Tyndall dies before trial on sex abuse charges

-Dr. George Tyndall, the former University of Southern California gynecologist who allegedly sexually abused thousands of women on campus, died Wednesday at the age of 76.
+(KTLA) – Dr. George Tyndall, the former University of Southern California gynecologist who’s accused of sexually abusing thousands of women on campus, died Wednesday at the age of 76.

 The news was first reported by the Los Angeles Times, which indicated that he was found unresponsive in his bed.